This page is in the 'Archetypes' section because it is a pattern evident throughout history.

 India is a very stratified society, a big melting pot consisting of smaller melting pots.
 There are people at the top who cannot be disrespected by anybody, and people at the bottom who can be victimized by anybody, and countless intermediate levels.

-Canada is where the MMIW issue has reached public awareness mainly because Canada is more progressive than most countries.
+Canada is where the MMIW issue has reached public awareness mainly because Canada is more progressive at the moment than most countries.

 Canada's history of boarding schools is well known, but it also has other histories.